 Inside of above pit greenhouse.
 In a cold climate, the north, east and west walls should be well insulated.
 The north ceiling should be well insulated as well.

 This pit greenhouse is in Texas, it is essentially a hole dug into the ground.
-Here the soil was such hard sandstone, minimal wall support was necesary.
-How to build this underground greenhouse.
+Here the soil was such hard sandstone, minimal wall support was necessary.
+The picture was originally listed at http://taroandti.com.

 Earth-sheltered greenhouse with earthbag walls in Patagonia.
 Note the use of plastic around the periphery.